rive-app/rive-react/README.md

 ### Component

 Rive React provides a basic component as it's default import for displaying simple animations.
+Note that any animations or state machines instantiated through this component will autoplay.

 ```js
 import Rive from 'rive-react';